kaidadnd/Edgenuity-Hack/README.md

 🎯 **100% Accurate**

-🕵️ **Completely Undetectable**
+🕵️ **Completely Undetectable by Edgenuity**

 🤖 **Fully automated**

 # 🔍 How It Works

 Revolt is a Tampermonkey script that is as easy as a two-click install.
-Once installed, it will seamlessly integrate Into any website, automatically completing assignments, quizzes, and tests.
+Once installed, it will seamlessly integrate Into Edgenuity, automatically completing assignments, quizzes, and tests on Edgenuity.
 It can even skip some videos!

 # 🔍 What It Does

-Revolt is the #1  fully automated CourseTool.
+Revolt is the #1 fully automated Edgenuity CourseTool.

 Features: